Gau Düsseldorf: World War II

-Aerial view of the destruction in Düsseldorf one week after the air raid on June 12, 1943.
+Aerial view of the destruction in Düsseldorf one week after the air raid on 12 June 1943.

 On 16 November 1942, Florian was named Reich Defense Commissioner for his Gau and in October 1944 he was made head of the Düsseldorf Volkssturm contingent.

 Throughout the war, the Gau's capital Düsseldorf was heavily destroyed by allied aerial bombardment.
-The most severe attack occurred on June 12, 1943, when a firestorm was ignited through targeted bombing by the British Royal Air Force, largely destroying the historical city center, downtown, and other adjacent neighborhoods.
+The most severe attack occurred on 12 June 1943, when a firestorm was ignited through targeted bombing by the British Royal Air Force, largely destroying the historical city center, downtown, and other adjacent neighborhoods.

 At the end of February 1945, the allies invaded the Gau, with Schwalmtal and Jüchen, in the south of the Gau, being among the first settlements occupied.
 In early March, the allies occupied all the Gau's territories of west of the Rhine, though the river served as a natural defensive boundary and stalled further allied advance into the Gau for several weeks.
 After the allies secured a new bridgehead in the Battle of Remagen (7–25 March 1945), further advance became possible.

 On 23 March 1945, Florian and two other Gauleiters from the industrial Ruhr area (Albert Hoffmann and Fritz Schlessmann) met with Reichsminister of Armaments and War Production Albert Speer.
 Speer tried to convince them to ignore Adolf Hitler’s Nero Decree mandating a scorched earth policy ahead of the Allied armies’ advance.
 A rabid Nazi, Florian alone argued in favor of the policy.
 He read aloud a proclamation he intended to issue ordering the evacuation of the population of Düsseldorf and setting fire to all buildings, leaving the Allies a burned-out, deserted city.
 However, in the end, he did not issue the proclamation and was unable to implement these drastic actions before the Allies captured the city.

 The German-held territory inside the Gau would become surrounded by the allies on 1 April and form the Ruhr pocket.
 Initially encompassing areas from not only Gau Düsseldorf but also Gau Cologne-Aachen, Gau Westphalia-South, Gau Westphalia-North, and Gau Essen, the Ruhr pocket underwent a significant reduction over the next weeks due to the allied advance.
 Eventually, by 15 April, the pocket had contracted to include only Gau Düsseldorf.
-On 18 April 1945, Dusseldorf, the Gau's capital, was taken with the help of a local anti-Nazi resistance group led by Karl August Wiedenhofen which launched Aktion Rheinland, and the last resistance in the pocket was finally eliminated that same day.
+On 18 April 1945, Düsseldorf, the Gau's capital, was taken with the help of a local anti-Nazi resistance group led by Karl August Wiedenhofen which launched Aktion Rheinland, and the last resistance in the pocket was finally eliminated that same day.

 A timeline of the allied advance is listed below.